-Rocky Chin is a civil rights attorney and community leader long engaged in labor and human rights advocacy.
-Born in Washington D.C., Chin earned his BA at Lehigh University, MA at Yale University, and JD at the University of Southern California.
-He was appointed to be the Director of the Office of Equal Opportunity and Diversity at the New York State Division of Human Rights (DHR) in 2007, and previously served as Assistant Deputy Commissioner for Community Relations at the New York City Commission on Human Rights during the Mayoral Administration of David N. Dinkins.
+Rocky Chin (b.
+1947-) is a civil rights attorney and community leader long engaged in labor and human rights advocacy.
+Born in Washington, DC, Chin earned his BA at Lehigh University, MA at Yale University, and JD at University of Southern California.
+He was appointed as director of the Office of Equal Opportunity and Diversity at the New York State Division of Human Rights in 2007, and previously served as assistant deputy commissioner for Community Relations at the New York City Commission on Human Rights during the mayoral administration of David N. Dinkins.

 To learn more about the contents of the Rocky Chin Papers, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.